franciscorafart/learning-notes/aws/IAM.md

 - Virtual MFA: (Google authenticcator, Authy)
 - U2F security key => Hardware device for multi factor authenticaton (YubiKey)
 - Hardware Key Fob MFA

+## AWS access
+- AWS Management Console => Protected by password and MFA
+- AWS CLI => Protected by access keys
+- AWS SDK => Protected by access keys.
+Embedded in application code.

+The aws command is followed by the service (for example iam), and followed by the action.
+`aws iam list-users`

+To do actions with different users on the .aws/credentials file you have to use the --profile tag

+`aws iam list-users --profile other-user`

+## Cloud Shell
+Alternative way to access AWS instead of the CLI.
+It's a shell interface in the aws browser console.
+This service is free to use but isn't available in all regions.

+The perissions in cloud shell are applied to the user that is using it, and the region defaults to the specific user's region.
+You can override it with the `--region` flag.

+Files that you create on your cloudshell environment will persist across sessions.
+You can also upload and download files from it.

+# IAM Roles for AWS services
+Aws services will have to perform actions on our behalf.
+For this, we assign roles to these IAM roles, which act as users, but are not intended to be used by real users.
+For example, an EC2 instance might perform actions on AWS.
+For this we need to give this EC2 instance permissions, so that it can perform those actions.
+We can aassign an IAM role for this.
+For example, EC2 instance roles, Lambda Function roles, or Cloud Formation.

+Roles allow entities in AWS to get credentials to do whatever they need to do.

+We can create an AWS role for an AWS service, AWS account, Web identity, and others.
+The most common AWS services roles are EC2 and Lambda.

+Once we create a role, we have to attach policies to it.